Visualizing the US-Israeli war with Iran and retaliation in maps and charts

 By Lou Robinson, Renée Rigdon, Rosa de Acosta, Janie Boschma, Matt Stiles, Soph Warnes, Rhyannon Bartlett-Imadegawa, Henrik Pettersson, Gillian Roberts, Annette Choi, Amy O’Kruk, CNN

-CNN is tracking the US-Israeli strikes across Iran, and Tehran’s retaliatory attacks on US military bases, Israel and other targets across the region.
+CNN is tracking the US-Israeli strikes across Iran, and Tehran’s retaliatory attacks on US military bases and consulates, Israel and other targets across the region.

 A look at some of the damage across the region